Nuclear receptor

 In the field of molecular biology, nuclear receptors are a class of proteins responsible for sensing steroids, thyroid hormones, vitamins, and certain other molecules.
-These receptors work with other proteins to regulate the expression of specific genes thereby controlling the development, homeostasis, and metabolism of the organism.
+These intracellular receptors work with other proteins to regulate the expression of specific genes, thereby controlling the development, homeostasis, and metabolism of the organism.

 Nuclear receptors bind directly to DNA regulating the expression of adjacent genes; hence these receptors are classified as transcription factors.
 The regulation of gene expression by nuclear receptors often occurs in the presence of a ligand—a molecule that affects the receptor's behavior.
 Ligand binding to a nuclear receptor results in a conformational change activating the receptor.
 The result is up- or down-regulation of gene expression.

 A unique property of nuclear receptors that differentiates them from other classes of receptors is their direct control of genomic DNA.
 Nuclear receptors play key roles in both embryonic development and adult homeostasis.
-As discussed below nuclear receptors are classified according to mechanism or homology.
+As discussed below, nuclear receptors are classified according to mechanism or homology.